Alfresco/docs-alfresco/process-automation/latest/model/connectors/docusign.md

 ### BPMN Tasks Configuration

-This [process definition](docuSignProcess.bpmn20.xml) shows an example of how to set up the connector in APS:
+This [process definition](https://github.com/Alfresco/alfresco-process-connector-services/blob/develop/alfresco-process-docusign-connector-spring-boot-starter/docuSignProcess.bpmn20.xml){:target="_blank"} shows an example of how to set up the connector in Process Automation.

 As part of BPMN definition process, any Service Task responsible for sending the document needs to set **docusignconnector.SEND_FOR_SIGNATURE** or **docusignconnector.DOWNLOAD_DOCUMENT** as the value for its implementation attribute.